elehcimd/pynb/README.md

 The caching system allows you to reuse transparently prior cell executions and it's enabled by default.
 The option `--disable-cache` disables the cache.
 You can force a complete new notebook execution by ignoring the existing cache with option `--ignore-cache`.

-The hash of each cell is generated using this information: full pathname of the file containing the notebook definition, notebook parameters passed at runtime, cells content and position inside the notebook.
-Cache hits speed up significantly the notebook execution.
-Cache misses result in the invalidation of the cache.
-The cache is maintained in temporary files at `/tmp/pynb-cache-*` .
 To clean the cache, remove manually the files `/tmp/pynb-cache-*`.

+How does it work?
+An hash is generated for each cell by using the full pathname of the file containing the notebook definition, runtime notebook parameters, cell content and position.
+After executing a cell for the first time, its output and iPython kernel state are cached.
+Subsequent executions of the same cell use the cached cell state and speed up significantly the notebook execution.

 ### Exporting to other formats